theQRL/hyperion/docs/types/value-types.rst

 Address Literals
 ----------------

-Hexadecimal literals that pass the address checksum test, for example ``ZdCad3a6d3569DF655070DEd06cb7A1b2Ccd1D3AF`` are of ``address`` type.
+Z-prefixed hexadecimal literals that pass the address checksum test, for example ``ZdCad3a6d3569DF655070DEd06cb7A1b2Ccd1D3AF`` are of ``address`` type.
-Hexadecimal literals that are between 39 and 41 digits // TODO(rgeraldes24)
-long and do not pass the checksum test produce an error.
+Hexadecimal literals that are 41 digits long and do not pass the checksum test produce an error.
 You can prepend (for integer types) or append (for bytesNN types) zeros to remove the error.